ghkrorum/dap/wp-content/plugins/ajax-load-more/README.txt

-=== Ajax Load More - Infinite Scroll ===
+=== WordPress Infinite Scroll - Ajax Load More ===
-Contributors: dcooney
+Contributors: dcooney, connekthq
 Donate link: https://connekthq.com/donate/
-Tags: infinite scroll, infinite scrolling, scroll, infinite, lazy load, lazy loading, pagination, ajax pagination, ajax, ajax posts, ajax load posts, search, tags, category, post types, taxonomy, meta_query, woocommerce
+Tags: infinite scroll, infinite scrolling, scroll, infinite, lazy load, lazy loading, pagination, ajax pagination, ajax, ajax posts, ajax load posts, search, tags, category, post types, taxonomy, meta_query, woocommerce, ajax load more
 Requires at least: 3.6
-Tested up to: 4.7.2
+Tested up to: 4.7.3
-Stable tag: 2.14.0
+Stable tag: 2.14.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The ultimate solution to add infinite scroll functionality to your website
+The ultimate infinite scroll and lazy load solution for your WordPress powered website.

 == Description ==

-Ajax Load More is a powerful solution for infinite scrolling and lazy loading posts, custom post types, single posts, pages and comments with Ajax powered queries.
+Ajax Load More is a powerful solution for infinite scrolling and lazy loading WordPress posts, custom post types, single posts, pages and comments with Ajax powered queries.

 Build complex custom WordPress queries using the Ajax Load More shortcode builder then add the generated shortcode to your page via the content editor or directly into your template files.

-Ajax Load More is fully compatible with popular eCommerce plugins such as WooCommerce and Easy Digital Downloads.
+Ajax Load More is fully compatible for infinite scrolling with popular eCommerce plugins such as WooCommerce and Easy Digital Downloads.

 **[Get More Information](https://connekthq.com/plugins/ajax-load-more/)**